Tatsuya Oe: As OE

 From the 2002 release Here and You, he started another solo project simply under his real last name OE to focus more on cutting-edge and introspective music.
 After collaboration with Otomo Yoshihide's New Jazz Quintet "ONJQ+OE“, he released two albums Physical Fiction and Director’s Cut.
 During his OE era, he did an opening act for Kraftwerk, Holger Czukay, and David Bowie (as Groove Syndicate) in their Japan tours.
 On May 24, 2003, as a producer, Oe was in charge of “mod's hair Discover your style 2003 - OE Electronic Sound and Vision Collection,” held at Aoyama Spiral Cafe.
 Besides OE, Buffalo Daughter and Numb performed at the event.

 In 2018, Oe's record label Model Electronic Records released "New Classics Vol.1 & 2" albums, which are collections of new tracks and new arrangements of his past pieces produced under the moniker of OE.
 While vol.1 focuses on the indie rock/pop electronica and songwriter-oriented side of the project, vol.2 delves into the contemporary, edgy, and experimental side.
 "New Classics Vol.2" was nominated for the 17th Independent Music Awards (IMA) in the Dance/Electronica Album category.

 In 2020, Oe released a full-ambient album, “Suchness,” which consists of ten “Kankyo-Ongaku” (ambient music) compositions, which are inspired by the Japanese view of nature and Zen philosophy.

+Max (HBO Max) 's popular animation program "Ambient Swim" featured OE's track "Cloud Sea," included in the album "Suchness," on their episode "Tradigital (S1.E1)."

+Oe continued to release albums under the concept of Suchness, such as "Suchness 2" in 2022, "Starry Messenger (Suchness 3) (2024)," and "Seisei Ruten (Suchness 4)" in 2024.

+The Watches of Switzerland USA, a US luxury watch retailer, featured OE's "Garden Fountains," which is included in "Seisei Ruten (Suchness 4), in their promotional film "Kodama featuring GRAND SEIKO," which introduces George Nakashima Woodworkers in Bucks County, PA.

+The 2023 album “Compositions in Blue” was produced in the vein of what Oe had developed from “Here and You” to “New Classics Vol.1 & 2” under the name OE.
+The album's leading track, Mobius," was licensed and featured in the luxury brand Prada's Instagram video.

+In April 2024, Oe released "Early Techno Works 9697," a collection that mainly consists of unreleased tracks made in 1996, when Oe embarked on full-fledged music production, and 1997, before he debuted as Captain Funk with its album "Encounter with…."

+While the following release ”Composition in Light" inherits the minimalist and progressive approach showcased in last year's "Compositions in Blue," the album features more groovy and rhythmical tracks, resulting in a vibrant and dynamic album.